JetBrains/kotlin-playground/README.md

 - `onTestPassed` — Is called after all tests passed.
 Use for target platform `junit`.

+- `onTestFailed` — Is called after all tests failed.
+Use for target platform `junit`.

 - `onCloseConsole` — Is called after the console's closed.

 - `onOpenConsole` — Is called after the console's opened.